tomfaulhaber/cl-format/README.markdown

 You can just grab the jar file here:
 [http://github.com/tomfaulhaber/cl-format/raw/master/release/cl-format.jar](http://github.com/tomfaulhaber/cl-format/raw/master/release/cl-format.jar)

+Future development is guided by those using it, so send feedback about what's working and not working for you and what you'd like to see in cl-format.

 ### Pretty Printing ###

 Pretty printing is primarily implemented with the function